cenodox/VagalHarmonics/README.md

 # VagalHarmonics
-EMF and nervous system remediation with scientific and philosophical principles pointing toward a new technological paradigm.
+EMF and nervous system remediation with scientific and philosophical principles belonging to a new technological paradigm.

 Vagal Harmonics — Core Founding Claim